The Brenham Heritage Museum is currently operating out of the Brenham Bus Depot while the museum’s main building is undergoing extensive renovations.

 The Brenham Heritage Museum is thrilled to present our virtual Hands-on History summer workshop series for children.
 Educator Heather White presents five different activities that bring history to life for kids of all ages.
 Join us on our YouTube channel @BrenhamHeritageMuseum, July 13-17, for a new activity video each day.
 (Videos will continue to be available even after the program ends, so join at any time!)

 If your child participates in an activity, they are eligible for our raffle!
-Post photos of your completed activities and tag us, or email your photos to director@
+Post photos of your completed activities and tag us, or email your photos to info@

 We are selling craft bags that include all paper supplies a person will need for all five activities for $1.
 If you have any questions, please call us at 979-830-8445 or email us at firstname.lastname@example.org